 In the 2022-23 season, next to giving numerous recitals at the Rudolfinum in Prague, Switzerland and Germany, he will perform the piano concertos by Karel Kovařovic, Robert Schumann, and Richard Strauss's Burlesque among others.
 He will also perform The Well-Tempered Clavier I. at the IMF Smetanova Litomyšl in June 2023.

-Marek Kozák already showed extraordinary talent when attending the Children´s Art School in Brušperk.
-He soon discovered further skills as an organist and composer.
-He studied both instruments at the Janáček Conservatory in Ostrava - the piano with Monika Tugendliebová and the organ with Martina Zelová.
+Marek Kozák was already showing extraordinary talent when attending the Elementary Art School in Brušperk.
+He soon demonstrated further skills as an organist and composer.
+He studied two instruments at the Janáček Conservatory in Ostrava - the piano with Monika Tugendliebová and the organ with Martina Zelová.
 He attended numerous masterclasses led by world-famous virtuosos, such as Eugen Indjic, Murray Parahia and Garrick Ohlsson.